dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ![Screenshot of AZD prompting whether to scan current directory or use a template](../media/azd-prompt-init-path.png)

-After scanning AZD will prompt to confirm that it found the correct .NET project containing the .NET Aspire applications AppHost code.
+After scanning, AZD will prompt to confirm that it found the correct .NET project containing the .NET Aspire applications AppHost code.
 After checking the path select the "Confirm and continue initializing my app".